aws-samples/eks-cluster-upgrades-workshop/website/docs/06-validating-state.md

 ## Argo workflows validate pipeline

-For this workshop we have automated all the validation steps in an `argo-workflows` pipeline, so let's run our workflow to verify what are the things that we need to change.
+For this workshop, we have automated all the validation steps in an `argo-workflows` pipeline, so let's run our workflow to verify what are the things that we need to change.

 ```bash
 cd /home/ec2-user/environment/eks-cluster-upgrades-workshop/upgrades-workflows && kubectl apply -f upgrade-validate-workflow.yaml
 ```

-Getting Argo workflows UI url:
+Getting Argo workflows UI URL:

 ```bash
 echo $(kubectl get svc -nargo-workflows | awk '{print $4}' | grep -vi external):2746/workflows/undefined?limit=50
 ```

-Open URL in your favourite browser, you are going to be able to the workflow applied earlier in running state.
+Open URL in your favourite browser.
+You are going to the workflow applied earlier in the running state.

 ![GitOps toolkit](../static/img/argo-workflows-00.png)

-Now click in the workflow and you are gonna be able to see all the validation stetps that this workflow is executing:
+Now click in the workflow and you are gonna be able to see all the validation steps that this workflow is executing:

 ![GitOps toolkit](../static/img/argo-workflows-01.png)

 The workflow will validate the following things:

-- **AWS Basics** (Verify that you AWS account have all the resources needed to perfom cluster upgrade).
+- **AWS Basics** (Verify that your AWS account has all the resources needed to perform cluster upgrade).
-- **Validate deprecated APIs** (Using kubent we will looking for deprecate or removed APIs that we still using and we need to replace before upgrading).
+- **Validate deprecated APIs** (Using kubent, we will look for deprecate or removed APIs that we still using and we need to replace before upgrading).
-- **Validate Self Managed Add-ons** (Using Pluto it will looking for deprecated APIs in Helm charts, since we have all the self-managed add-ons deployed using charts).
+- **Validate Self Managed Add-ons**  (Using pluto, it will look for deprecated APIs in Helm charts, since we have all the self-managed add-ons deployed using charts).
 - **Validate Managed Add-ons** (Validate if we need to upgrade your AWS EKS managed add-ons).
 - **Get Kubernetes/EKS documentation** (It will generate for you the links that you should look at before moving on with the clyster upgrade).